Candy Spelling On Tori Spelling Welcoming Her Fifth Child, 'I Hope She's Finished Having Kids'

 “Let me tell you, she’s my daughter.
 I love her… I would do anything to help my children if I can.”

-According to the Daily Mail, Tori’s mother Candy Spelling – is reportedly worth $600 million dollars and pays for her grandchildren’s schools.
+According to the Daily Mail, Tori’s mother Candy Spelling is reportedly worth $600 million and pays for her grandchildren’s schools.

 The Broadway producer shared her thoughts while at the 7th annual American Humane Hero Dog Awards in Beverly Hills over the weekend.

-Tori, who welcomed the McDermott’s newest addition in March, spoke with E!
+Tori, who welcomed the McDermotts’ newest addition in March, spoke with E!
 News and talked about life as a family of seven.
-Beau arrived via a scheduled C-section.
+Beau arrived via a scheduled c-section.

 “It’s been a blessing having baby Beau… I think not just for our family but for us.
 Our love has grown stronger.”